Self-Mastery: Empathy Enhancement & Consciousness Softening

 - Physically loving your partner when ‘you’ don’t feel like it.
 It’s ego that gets bored and irritable, that starts to find the other ugly, that ‘isn’t in the mood’ (or is moody).
 If you are with someone you love, then love her, physically, sweetly, creatively — every day; every hour if you can.
 This will weaken the genetic fuck-and-flee instinct and subvert the surreptitious emotionality that ego uses to dominate your life.
 It’s also enjoyable.

 - Letting go of the constant clench of wanting.
 Practice loving physically (rather than mentally or emotionally) by experiencing the lights-on actuality of the act.
 Conscious sex (also, rather cheesily, called ‘love-making’) is not primarily a mind-genital act.
 It is physical; the whole body is involved.
 If you cannot enjoy the whole body, the whole smell, touch taste and apperceptive pleasure, you’ll never know how pleasurable sex can be.

-- The more you love — physically, fully, foolishly — the more you come to experience a state where ego is secondary, or silent, and the more confident, present, sincere and gentle your gaze becomes.
+- The more you love — physically, fully, foolishly — the more you come to experience a state where ego is secondary, or silent; the less you stare — gripped, addled, fixed — and the more confident, present, sincere and gentle your simple, bright gaze becomes.
 Very desirable.

 …is built on sexual frustration (the connected warmth of love-making is absolutely without violence), and depends on restlessness and, above all, expectation.
 In civilisation violence must be continually suppressed — because we are continually afraid of expressing the psychotic pent-up cause of it.
 This stuffed-down anger and irritation, which eats us away from the inside, comes out in the weirdest and most indirect ways, often flaring up into veritable orgies of rage ‘for no good reason’.
 Ever had an argument over nothing at all?
 Pure ego.